Amazon: condition mappings

 Condition values

 The list below includes all possible condition values that the Amazon API accepts.
 The conditions in bold are relevant for creating offers on Amazon.
-For more on offers, check out ChannelEngine: offers.
+For more on offers, check out ChannelEngine: offer mappings.

 - USED_LIKE_NEW = 1